-The Commission meets on the fourth Wednesday of each month at 4:00 p.m. in the Council Chamber, City Hall, 735 Anacapa Street. *During the months of November and December, the Commission meets on the third Wednesday of the month, as noted on the Parks & Recreation Commission Meeting Schedule.
+The Commission meets on the fourth Wednesday of each month at 4:00 p.m. in the Council Chamber, City Hall, 735 Anacapa Street, except during the months of November and December, when the Commission meets on the second or third Wednesday of the month, as noted on the Parks & Recreation Commission Meeting Schedule.

 Approximately 10 - 20 hours per month for meetings and related activities.